ATA carnet for temporary exports

 International transit

-If the machinery is being transported to Bosnia-Herzegovina by truck via Croatia, for example, there will also be transit pages included in the ATA carnet.
-These are intended for the two additional customs points, entering and leaving Croatia.
+If the machinery is being transported to Bosnia-Herzegovina by truck via Serbia, for example, there will also be transit pages included in the ATA carnet.
+These are intended for the two additional customs points, entering and leaving Serbia.

 Return the ATA carnet after it has been used

-After the ATA carnet has been used, or if it is no longer valid, you must return it to KVK.
+After the ATA carnet has been used, you must return it to KVK.
 This is mandatory.
-After receiving the ATA carnet, KVK will check if it has been used per the regulations.
 Return the ATA carnet by registered post to:

 KVK, t.a.v.
 Afdeling Carnets, Postbus 2852, 1000 CW Amsterdam